Bitcoin Address: Your Unique Identifier on the Network

 How do I get my bitcoin address?

-To get a Bitcoin address, you first need a Bitcoin wallet.
-This wallet, which can be a software application or a physical device, will generate a unique address for you to receive funds.
+To get a Bitcoin address, you first need to set up a Bitcoin wallet, which can be a software application on your computer or phone, or a physical hardware device.
+Your wallet will automatically generate a unique address for you to share with others to receive bitcoin.

 What is an example of a bitcoin address?